Excel Formula To Calculate Time Worked

 =IF(SUM($E$5:E5)>40,SUM($E$5:E5)-40,0)

-This function basically calculates overtime once a person performs more than 40 hours a week.
+This function calculates overtime if a person works more than 40 hours a week.

 The role of the first range of the SUM function is absolute, but the second part is not.
 When you copy this formula across the column, you will witness that the SUM function sums up all the Hours operated in Worked column.
 When the SUM range increases, the hours worked will also increase.
-Once the SUM reaches more than 40 hours, it will put the overtime hours into the Overtime column as an increasing total.
+Once the SUM reaches more than 40 hours, it will put the overtime hours.

 How to Calculate Total Hours in a Week in Excel